websafe/caq/README.md

  + [Wiki] - Caq Wiki
  + [WordPress] - Blog Tool, Publishing Platform and CMS
  + [ZendFramework] - Framework for modern high-performing PHP applications
- + [ZendSkeletonAplication] - Sample application skeleton using the ZF2 MVC layer
+ + [ZendSkeletonApplication] - Sample application skeleton using the ZF2 MVC layer
- + [ZendSkeletonApplication] -
  + [ZfcUser] - A generic user registration and authentication module for ZF2.
 Supports Zend\Db and Doctrine2.
  + [caq] - caq - Composed Application Quickstarter
  + [grep] - Grep is a command-line utility for searching plain-text data sets for lines matching a regular expression.